FransHk/Unive.rs/README.md

 ## Description
 "Unive.rs" is a minimalistic Newtonian simulation of celestial bodies in space for which I am developing a set of minimalist 2D physics utilities.
 All utilities are intentionally simplistic, pure Rust.

+## Dependencies
+External crates intentionally are intentionally kept to a minimum.
+The Piston engine and OpenGL are used only to draw the 2D graphics to screen.

 ## General components
  <a href="src/celestial_bodies/planet.rs"> Planet logic </a>